JeelM/EECS4222_Project_1/tutorials/07-kubernetes-api.md

 Now we can use these functions to get or change the replica count for each deployment.
 <br />
-For example, to get the number of set and ready pods for the `frontend` deployment, we can use the following (you may need to run the following command with short delay to see the changes after using the **set_replica_num()** function):
+For example, to get the number of set and ready pods for the `frontend` deployment, we can use the following (you may need to run the following command with a short delay to see the changes after using the **set_replica_num()** function):

 ```py
 get_replica_and_ready('frontend')